medic/cht-docs/content/en/apps/tutorials/android-wrapper.md

 - Plug in your phone.
 Ensure that it is detected within `adb devices`
 - Execute: `make` using the SDK command line.
 (This will also push the app onto your phone.)
-- Execute: `make test` to run unit tests(static checks ara also executed).
+- Execute: `make test` to run unit tests (static checks are also executed).
 - Uninstall previous versions of the app, otherwise an `InstallException: INSTALL_FAILED_VERSION_DOWNGRADE` can cause tests to fail.
 Android needs to have English as the default language.
 - Execute: `make test-ui` or `make test-ui-gamma`